julitiux/julitiux/content/posts/spock-framework.md

 ## Cardinality

-The cardinality of an interaction describes how often a method call is expected.
+The cardinality of an interaction describes how often a method call is expected

 ```groovy
 1 * subscriber.receive("hello")        // exactly one call